Skip to content

 The packet arrives from IP X, port A (Enclave's original socket binding on Sam's device) on a high port number.

 The source address of the packet from Sam (IP X, port A) does not match the advertised candidate (IP X, port B).
-Enclave enforces strict source port validation and discards the packet logging the message, "unknown connection with no known matching candidate".
+If source-match-policy is set to exact, Enclave discards the packet logging the message, "unknown connection with no known matching candidate".

 No valid direct connection can be established, except for via a relay server.